JetBrains/intellij-sdk-docs/reference_guide/api_changes_list.md

 <human-readable parameters> is a string representing parameters, which are not necessarily fully qualified.
 They do not affect the parser.
 For example, instead of (java.lang.Object, java.util.List, int) you are free to write (Object, List<String>, int)
 <parameter name> is exact name of the method's parameter
 <property name> is a full name of a property from .properties file, like `some.action.description`
-<bundle name> is a fully qualified name of the property bundle, which includes its package, like `message.IdeBundle`
+<bundle name> is a fully qualified name of the property bundle, including its package, like `message.IdeBundle`

 NOTE: If a code change you're trying to document doesn't match any of the above patterns, fill in a ticket in the YouTrack.
 An example of a ticket is https://youtrack.jetbrains.com/issue/MP-1218.
 Until supported, you may document the change as you prefer, and I will correct it later.

 NOTE: You are allowed to prettify the pattern using links: [`org.example.Foo`](https://github.com/JetBrains/intellij-community/tree/master/)

-NOTE: Entries not starting with code quotes (`name`) can be added to document non-code changes and will be skipped in API verification.
+NOTE: Entries not starting with code quotes (`name`) can be added to document non-code changes and be skipped in API verification.
 -->

-IntelliJ API may be occasionally changed between releases, leading to incompatibilities of existing plugins with newer IDE builds.
+IntelliJ API may be occasionally changed between releases, leading to existing plugins' incompatibilities with newer IDE builds.

 <!--
-> **NOTE** Starting with 2020.1 release, IntelliJ Platform–based IDEs will use compatibility check information provided by the [JetBrains Plugins Repository](https://plugins.jetbrains.com) to highlight possible compatibility issues to users directly in the IDE's "Plugins" manager.
+> **NOTE** Starting with the 2020.1 release, IntelliJ Platform-based IDEs will use compatibility check information provided by the [JetBrains Plugins Repository](https://plugins.jetbrains.com) to highlight possible compatibility issues to users directly in the IDE's "Plugins" manager.
-> Therefore, it is important to keep your plugins up to date with regard to the existing and upcoming API changes.
+> Therefore, it is essential to keep your plugins up to date about the existing and upcoming API changes.
 -->

 ## Verifying Compatibility